enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 # Build to the platform

-Whether you intend to build your app on a single or multiple platforms, it’s always a good idea to know the specific [design conventions](http://dev.nudgerewards.com/how-to-design-ui-for-cross-platform-devices/) for each platform (e.g. iOS, Android, Windows Mobile).
+Whether you intend to build your app on a single or multiple platforms, you should be aware of the specific [design conventions](http://dev.nudgerewards.com/how-to-design-ui-for-cross-platform-devices/) for each platform (e.g. iOS, Android, Windows Mobile).

 From there, you can decide between these options: